sakshiy08/Monte-Carlo-Simulation-of-Particle-Dynamics-and-Energy-Evolution-in-a-2D-Grid/README.md

 ### Calculating Initial Energy

-initial_energy(A) function computes the total initial energy of the system <br>
++ initial_energy(A) function computes the total initial energy of the system <br>
-It initializes old_energy to zero and first_energy as a matrix of zeros to store interaction energies <br>
++ It initializes old_energy to zero and first_energy as a matrix of zeros to store interaction energies <br>
 Iterates through each element of matrix A to calculate interaction energies:
-Handles boundary conditions to ensure proper energy calculation at matrix edges Accumulates total energy in old_energy <br>
+Handles boundary conditions to ensure proper energy calculation at matrix edges Accumulates total energy in old_energy
 The computed old_energy is printed, representing the total initial energy of the particle system based on initial particle configurations.